bsdjhb/libcxx-gdbpy/README.md

 ## Known Caveats

-This has only been tested with Python 2 and not Python 3.

 To ease implementation, these scripts asssume a relatively modern version of GDB that supports gdb.printing and gdb.xmethod.
 The top-level script should probably at least use try-blocks that catch an